 Therefore, out of the ₱130,000,000 annual budget of Lemongate City, ₱49,998,000 is allocated for construction.

-Sample Problem: Shown below is a pie chart presenting the favorite movie genres of 200 students of Lemongate City High School.
+Sample Problem: Below is a pie chart presenting the favorite movie genres of 200 Lemongate City High School students.

 Answer the following questions:

 - How many students have romance as their favorite movie genre?

 - How many students have science fiction as their favorite movie genre?

 - How many students have a favorite movie genre that is not action?

 - According to the pie chart, 10% of 200 students have romance as their favorite movie genre.
 Thus, 0.10 x 200 = 20 students have romance as their favorite movie genre.